PNDeb/pinenote-tweaks/pn_handbook/getting_started_raw/docs/index.md

 ### Thank you

-This Debian image is the result of multiple years of work from quite a lot of people.
+The PineNote, among with its current software ecosystem, is the result of multiple years of work from quite a lot of people.
+Notable mentions:

 * A **lot** of driver development work was done by Samuel Holland (smaeul) and pgwipeout, as well as CrystalGamma